Saturday 28th February and Sunday 1st March 2026 Exhibition at Brownlow Hall

 3. There are no other Sales Commissions or Sales Charges at this exhibition.

-6. If as a result of the exhibition an art commission is won, all aspects of that art commission are handled direct between the artist and the customer outside of the exhibition remit.
+5. If as a result of the exhibition an art commission is won, all aspects of that art commission are handled direct between the artist and the customer outside of the exhibition remit.
 The same applies to all follow-on sales of art e.g. where a visitor contacts an artist direct to buy more art.
-In both cases, the artist makes their own arrangements for receiving payment and for shipping etc etc. There is an Art Commission Information Pack on how to manage the complex and risk filled process of art commissions.
+In all cases, the artist makes their own arrangements for receiving payment and for shipping etc etc. WAC can offer you an Art Commission Information Pack on how to manage the complex and risk filled process of art commissions.
 Ask for a copy.

-We would love to know about any art commissions or additonal art sales directly resulting from being at our exhibition so we can talk up the success of our exhibition.
+We would love to know from you of any art commissions or additonal art sales directly resulting from being at our exhibition so we can talk up the success of our exhibition.

 DOES THE ORGANISER NEED TO SEE ARTIST'S EXHIBITION PORTFOLIO IN ADVANCE ?

 NO. There is no Exhibition Hanging Committee and no pre-exhibition vetting process for art.
 The artists themselves chose what pieces represent them and their oeuvre best.
-That is what is brought to the exhibition and displayed.
 This is your opportunity to present a wide range of your work, to be experimental, innovative and to take risks.
 Not all the art will sell!
-Some may be there to impress and wow and provoke further discussion.
+Some may be there to impress and wow and provoke further discussion, especially if they are very large or very highly priced.
 But all of the art you show will help create the right impression and help secure buyers now and in the future.

-Artists can display both orginals and prints; provided prints are clearly marked as such.
+Artists can display both orginals and prints; provided prints are clearly marked as prints.
 The only hanging art permitted is a) framed art, b) framed photos or c) box canvases (framed or unframed).
 Additional art can go on a tabletop or in a rack/browser.
-Unframed flat art must be individually wrapped in cellophane.
-All art must carry a price/artist label.
+All art must carry a price & artist name label.

 We recommend artists display art in a range of prices, sizes and media to match the varied requirements of the buyers.
+Whilst only 1% of sales are over £300 showing higher priced art will create a positive image for the artist, and may help the sales of lower priced art.
+Many customers purchase bundles of mid price art rather than one very expensive piece.
+Repeat customers are important to our exhibitions.
 Greeting cards act as profitable, colourful starting point and can often lead buyers to make future sales or discuss commissions.
-Prints sell well especially if the original is also on display at a much higher price.
+Prints sell well especially if the original is also on display at a much higher price (at least 5 x the print price).
 All prints must be marked as "Prints" or "Limited Edition Prints" or "Lithographic Prints" or "Hand Embellished Prints" to clearly differentiate them from originals.

 We will remove work that may offend a family audience or work that manifests blatant copyright infringement.